 Mundo Aventura park has mechanical games such as sky-coaster, roller coaster, hammer, and other adult amusements plus children's rides and a feeding zoo.

-Salitre Mágico park offers rides and entertainment for all ages while Jaime Duque park has rides, a giant map, exhibitions and a zoo.
+Salitre Mágico park offers rides and entertainment for all ages while Parque Jaime Duque has rides, a giant map, exhibitions and a zoo.
 A big hand holding the world symbolizes God, and a reproduction of the Taj Mahal displays reproductions of famous paintings.
 The park now is more famous for its raves and parties with renowned DJ's.

 03 of 10